nicolealcala/raul-landing-page/README.md

 ## Future Improvements

-Due to this project's timeline, I prioritized delivering a high-fidelity, polished UI.
+Due to the project's timeline, I prioritized delivering a high-fidelity, polished UI.
 Moving forward, the following enhancements would be the priority:

 - **Type-safety:** For a production-ready scale, I would migrate the project to **TypeScript** to provide robust type-checking and long-term maintainablity.
 - **Server-side Rendering (SSR):** Migrating to a framework like **Next.js** to impelement Server-side Rendering and/or Static Site Generation (SSG) for improved SEO.